benjamincudi/semver-go/readme.md

-# Semver - Fluent Go Implementation
+# Semver - Semi-Fluent Go Implementation

 This is a fluent Go implementation for checking validity and determining severity of new versions.
 The rules implemented are those outlined at http://semver.org , and serve to reduce both the barrier to and cost of updating dependencies.